 Women are serving in capacities like never before and performing admirably in our military.
 As Ranking Member of the House Armed Services Subcommittee on Military Personnel, Susan has long been an advocate for our female military service members, as well as for our military families.
 She travels to Afghanistan regularly in order to spend time with active servicewomen.
 She also continues advocating for the need to include women in combat arms roles in the military, and reaches out regularly to our military families to better understand their needs.

 As then-chairwoman of the Military Personnel Subcommittee, Susan continues an intense examination of sexual assault in the military by holding a series of hearings.
 Past hearings have looked at victim advocacy and support, as well as the prevention programs put in place by the DOD as well as findings and recommendations of the Defense Task Force on Sexual Assault in the Military Services.
 Following those hearings, Susan led the historic effort to include a stand-alone title within the Fiscal Year 2010 National Defense Authorization Act, the most comprehensive package of legislative proposals addressing sexual assault in the military in the Committee’s history.

 For over thirty years, the Congressional Caucus for Women’s Issues has served as a bipartisan Members’ organization dedicated to promoting women's economic, health, legal, and educational interests.
 The Caucus serves as both a legislative resource on women's issues and an advocate on behalf of those issues.

 Bipartisanship is a key component of both the Caucus' strength and success.
-Democratic and Republican Congresswomen are committed to improving the lives of women and families and, through their participation in the Women’s Caucus, put their partisan differences aside to do so.
+Democratic and Republican Congresswomen are committed to improving the lives of women and families through their participation in the Women’s Caucus, putting their partisan differences aside to do so.

 For more information on the Women’s Caucus, please click here.